 A few years ago, it was possible for learners to get their hands on the exact test routes employed by the DVSA.
 Nowadays, however, it’s a different story.
 The DVSA (rightly) decided to stop learners from being able to simply memorise their routes by no longer publishing test routes.
 As the Dudley test centre is so new, this means that there are no exact test routes available.
 Before you get into a panic, however, there are still a couple of tips you can follow to plan ahead.
 First, you can check for any videos of Dudley test routes on YouTube.
 You can also take a look at the routes used on the test centre that Dudley replaced.
 That’s why we’ve provided sample Lower Gornal driving test routes for you to download!

 One of the most popular areas of interest for learner drivers tends to be driving test pass rates.
 It’s pretty understandable really—who wouldn’t want to know what their chances of passing are?
-When it comes to learners in the UK, the average pass rates stands at 46.3%, which isn’t too shabby all things considered.
-Usually, we’d include pass rates for your chosen test centre, however, Dudley test centre is still very new, and therefore, doesn’t have any just yet.
-Don’t worry—we’ll update as soon as we get the new figures!
+When it comes to learners in the UK, the average pass rates stands at 45.9%, which isn’t too shabby all things considered.
+As Dudley test centre was only set up in 2018, it doesn't have pass rates any further back.

 If we haven’t yet satiated your need for pass rates, have a look at some of our fun, stats-heavy articles on the PassMeFast blog: